 - MSA relies extensively upon Family Giving Campaign (FGC) contributions for each student to help provide for the quality education our students need and deserve.
 The generosity of parents has been key to making the programs successful.

 - Voluntary contributions can be made in one payment or spread over the academic year.
 The MSAF Family Giving Campaign has set a goal of $225,000 for the 2015-16 year.
-Contributions to the FGC can be made online or downloading the FGC Pledge form, which can be mailed or dropped off at the MSA office.
+Contributions to the FGC can be made online or downloading the 2016-17 FGC form, which can be mailed or dropped off at the MSA office.
+Contributions can be increased by participating in your company’s matching gift program.
+Find out if your company offers a match here.

 - The Family Giving Campaign contribution is requested at the beginning of each school year and IS NOT a requirement for a student to attend MSA.